-EasyJet profit forecast disappoints market, shares fall
+easyJet profit forecast disappoints market, shares fall

-Providing its first guidance on full-year profit in its third-quarter statement, easyJet said it saw pretax profit for the 12 months to the end of September in a range of 545 million to 570 million pounds ($928.5-971.1 million), factoring in the impact of political events in Israel, Egypt and Russia.
+Providing its first guidance on full-year profit in its third-quarter statement, easyJet said it saw pre-tax profit for the 12 months to the end of September in a range of 545 million to 570 million pounds, factoring in the impact of political events in Israel, Egypt and Russia.

 Shares in easyJet were down 3.8 percent at 1,348.5 pence by 0836 GMT, paring an earlier decline of as much as 8 percent.